Friday, August 14, 2015

 I prefer the term disengaged/disconnected/shut-down students to dyslexic students.
 The term dyslexia is being misused by people with vested interest to include many conditions that would be best excluded from the dyslexia definition.
-For instance kids with auditory processing difficulty, kids with acuity problems, kids with neurological problem and kids with sight problems should all be excluded from the dyslexia umbrella.
+For instance, kids with auditory processing difficulties, kids with acuity problems, kids with neurological problems, and kids with sight problems should all be excluded from the dyslexia umbrella.

-I have reasons for wanting to differentiate between individuals who are said to be ‘dyslexic’ and students who are disengaged.
-Problems faced by disengaged students can be 1) prevented and can be 2) overcome as disengaged students are a result of schooling caused teaching problem.
+I have reasons for wanting to differentiate between individuals who are said to be ‘dyslexic’ and disengaged students.
+Problems faced by disengaged students can be 1) prevented and 2) overcome as disengaged students are a result of schooling-caused teaching problems.
 Disengaged students form, I believe, a majority of kids who leave school as illiterates.

-I believe that too many teachers know too little about how best to support and guide students who are disengaged.
+Too many teachers know too little about how best to support and guide disengaged students.

 In saying this, I am not teacher-bashing.
 I have the highest respect and empathy for all teachers who are passionate about teaching kids.
-As you all know I am not a qualified teacher but I am passionate about teaching kids who are disengaged.
-This blog was created for parents and teachers who may benefit from my experience teaching disengaged kids.
+As you all know I am not a qualified teacher but I am passionate about teaching disengaged kids.
+This blog was created for parents and teachers who may benefit from my experience in teaching disengaged kids.

 The problem is that teachers are not being taught the fundamentals of how to teach kids in kindergarten.
 As such many kids who come to school are not ready and able to learn.